Base Rate Vs BLR In Malaysia: How Does BR Work?

-Early this year, the Base Lending Rate (BLR) structure was replaced with a new Base Rate (BR) system.
-Under BR, which will now serve as the main reference rate for new retail floating rate loans, banks in Malaysia can determine their interest rate based on a formula set by the central bank.
+In January 2015, the Base Lending Rate (BLR) structure was replaced with a new Base Rate (BR) system.
+Under BR, which now serves as the main reference rate for new retail floating rate loans, banks in Malaysia can determine their interest rate based on a formula set by the central bank.

 Why the change?